sjdv1982/cloudless/nginx/README.md

 NOTE: Seamless does not use anything like CGI.
 It receives HTTP user data over its REST API, either from the browser (Javascript) or from command line.
-In fact, Seamless cannot tell the difference between requests from the browser or from command line,
+In fact, Seamless cannot tell the difference between requests from the browser or from command line.

 Seamless has a very liberal limit (1 GB) on max request sizes, allowing the upload of large files.
 In contrast, nginx enforces a limit of 1 MB by default.